Image Description: The image above is a still of a video animation scene of a disabled student applying for accommodations.

 - Assistance in communicating more effectively with students with disabilities

 - Information about the Americans with Disabilities Act and other legal requirements related to students with disabilities in Higher Education

-DLRC staff are available to give presentations at departmental or other meetings, on a wide range of topics related to support of students with disabilities at SAIC.
+DLRC staff is available to give presentations at departmental or other meetings, on a wide range of topics related to supporting students with disabilities at SAIC.
 Presentations can vary in length and the topic(s) can be tailored to the needs of the department.
 A few examples of presentation topics include:

 - Overview of Disability and Learning Resource Center Process, Policies, and Services